 Does Higher Grain Ammo Cause More Recoil?

 The long and short answer to the question of whether a heavier bullet causes more recoil is, it depends.
 Generally speaking higher grain ammo requires more energy to move.
-Therefore, the recoil will be greater for a heavier bullet if all other things are equal.
+Therefore, the recoil will be greater for a higher grain bullet if all other things are equal.

 However, there are a number of factors that impact recoil.
 If for instance the exit velocity is lowered, then the energy transferred to the gun will be less.
 Ultimately, this leads to less kick when firing the gun.